denisecase/smart-sales-spark/README.md

 - RDD Example - ntroduces RDDs for processing unstructured data.
 - Streaming Example - shows how to handle real-time data-in-motion with structured streaming.

+## Spark Pipeline Project Examples

+Explore how different Spark-based projects might be structured by checking the docs folder.
+Each project demonstrates the use of a scalable pipeline architecture tailored to a specific domain.

+- [Spark Sales Project](docs/spark-sales.md) - analyzes customer, product, and sales data to generate insights like sales trends and product performance.

+- [Spark Social Media Project](docs/spark-social.md) - processes social media data to uncover user engagement patterns, hashtag trends, and sentiment analysis.
+-
+- [Spark Internet of Things (IOT) Project](docs/spark-iot.md) - aggregates and visualizes IoT sensor data to detect anomalies, monitor device usage, and analyze trends.

 ## FIRST: Set Up Your Machine

 Follow the instructions to set up your system first: